-For SomBank, an Islamic bank in Somalia, we built a mobile payment platform using React Native, .NET, Azure Service Bus, Azure B2C, and Azure Key Vault.
-The backend handles P2P transfers, merchant QR payments, and international remittances.
-The platform launched to 100,000+ downloads with a 4.8-star rating.
+For SomBank, an Islamic bank in Somalia, we built a full mobile payment platform on .NET, Azure Service Bus, Azure B2C, and an Ocelot API Gateway.
+The platform launched with 100,000-plus downloads and a 4.8-star rating.
+The architecture required multi-layer authentication, real-time transaction routing, and strict API contract documentation throughout.

 Islamic bank, Somalia